 Ms. Fuentes has vast knowledge and experience in handling small business issues within government contracting law.
-She is co-chair of the American Bar Association's (ABA) Public Contract Law Section's Small Business & Other Socioeconomic Programs Committee and has substantial experience counseling small, midsize and large government contractors on all aspects of the U.S. Small Business Administration's (SBA) socioeconomic government contracting programs, including the small business, Service-Disabled Veteran-Owned Small Business (SDVOSB), Woman-Owned Small Business (WOSB), 8(a) Business Development, Historically Underutilized Business Zones (HUBZone) and mentor-protégé programs.
-Ms. Fuentes has drafted and negotiated dozens of mentor-protégé agreements and joint venture agreements, and is well versed in advising clients on small business subcontracting plan compliance and affiliation issues.
+She is co-chair of the American Bar Association's (ABA) Public Contract Law Section's Small Business & Other Socioeconomic Programs Committee and has substantial experience counseling small, midsize and large government contractors on all aspects of the U.S. Small Business Administration's (SBA) socioeconomic government contracting programs, including the small business, Service-Disabled Veteran-Owned Small Business (SDVOSB), Woman-Owned Small Business (WOSB), 8(a) Business Development, Historically Underutilized Business Zones (HUBZone) and the SBA’s mentor-protégé program.
+Ms. Fuentes has drafted and negotiated dozens of mentor-protégé agreements and joint venture agreements, and is well-versed in advising clients on small business subcontracting plan compliance and affiliation issues.

 In addition, Ms. Fuentes has significant experience successfully representing clients in size protests, size appeals, North American Industry Classification System (NAICS) appeals and Paycheck Protection Program (PPP) final loan decision appeals before the SBA's Area Offices and the Office of Hearings and Appeals (OHA).

 Ms. Fuentes regularly advises clients on a broad spectrum of government contracts issues in transactions.
 She is experienced in reviewing purchase agreements, conducting due diligence in connection with the merger and acquisition of government contractors and advising on compliance requirements associated with the SBA's government contracting programs.
 Ms. Fuentes also has substantial experience drafting and negotiating teaming agreements, prime contracts, subcontracts, software license agreements, joint venture agreements and Other Transaction Agreements (OTA).

 Ms. Fuentes represents government contractors in government and internal investigations related to procurement/grant fraud and procurement integrity allegations.
 She has advised companies in responding to U.S. Department of Justice (DOJ) and Inspector General (IG) investigations from various federal agencies involving the False Claims Act (FCA).
 Ms. Fuentes is also experienced in assisting government contractors in responding to information or documents made through civil investigative demands (CID), IG subpoenas, grand jury subpoenas and regulatory audits.